Solrise Finance Reaches Market Cap of $1.49 Million (SLRS)

 Solrise Finance’s total supply is 998,999,755 coins and its circulating supply is 90,365,802 coins.
 Solrise Finance’s official Twitter account is @SolriseFinance.

-It is usually not presently possible to purchase alternative cryptocurrencies such as Solrise Finance directly using US dollars.
-Investors seeking to trade Solrise Finance should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Solrise Finance directly using U.S. dollars.
+Investors seeking to trade Solrise Finance should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Solrise Finance using one of the aforementioned exchanges.

 Receive News & Updates for Solrise Finance Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Solrise Finance and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.